Welcome!

 Image: Self-portrait by Ernst Mach, 1886

-Coding and Modelling (Summary List)
+Coding and Modelling Samples

 - 2024.
 Data synchronization, signal filtering, linear mixed-effects modelling, and nonparametric bootstrapping, used for post-processing and statistical significance testing of kinematic and accuracy data (optical and inertial) from motor control study involving reaches with movement sonification (R scripts) // Research, data-analysis code.